 This has been the biggest game changer for me.

 Each Sunday or Monday, I look at my calendar of life commitments and plan out a realistic week.
 I think about what days there are classes I like at my favorite fitness studios (FITmixx, iSpin and Metrow Fit).
+In January 2017 I joined the local Crunch, so I can run inside, or take a class there.
 I think about what days I want to run and if I want to do a long (5+ miles) or short (3-4 miles).
 I look at the weather also – will it be cold, rain, snow, or too hot at the time of day I can get outside?

 I also like to bike but for that I need at least 90 minutes.
 I need time to load my bike in the car, drive to the trail and then ride for at least an hour.
 If the weather is bad, or I have a day where I am home alone with the kids, I plan to do a workout DVD in my living room.
 I have the whole Pure Barre series (the Tone in 10 and the 30 minute Burn) and this 21 Day Fix DVD.
 I also have a friend that I will plan a workout with and we will do this Pilates video (free off YouTube) or go for a run at our local preserve.